MityaVasyukov/ICCP/README.md

 ## Overview

 The package provides an example of climatic data exploring within a Shiny Application.
-The data (`israel_caves-2024.nc`) origins from climatic sensors set in 12 caves located in Israel.
-The climate data (temperature, relative humidity, and dew point) was collected from loggers set in various lighting zones (dark, light, twilight or control) throughout each cave.
+The data (`israel_caves-2024.nc`) origin from climatic sensors set in 12 caves located in Israel.
+The climate data (temperature, relative humidity, and dew point) were collected from loggers set in various lighting zones (dark, light, twilight or control) throughout each cave.
 The measurements were taken hourly from 2019-2021.